 Ever felt limited or restricted when doing a deadlift…?
 Like your lower back hurts, or you are just unable to do it correctly without injuring yourself?
 Well maybe then you should look to other alternatives.

 Deadlifts are renowned for being the king of strength exercises.
 Now this is great if performed correctly, but in truth, many people just don’t have the right mechanics, muscle mobility and strength.

-The full body compound explosive nature of a deadlift movement makes it increasingly popular in the gym world.
+The deadlift being that of a compound movement or exercise makes it increasingly popular in the gym world.
 When we think of a deadlift we think of the many muscles working in conjunction, that being the legs, hips, core, lower back, upper back, lats and arms.